yassmin1/Detecting_Regional_Seismic_waves/README.md

 ![Detecting Regional Seismic Phases](https://docs.ecognition.com/Resources/Images/ECogUsr/UG_CNN_scheme.png)

 ## Objective:
-- It is  a primary work to detect regional seismic phases to be used later in seismic analysis.
+- It is  a primary work to detect regional seismic phases to be used later in seismic Tomography, physical strucure, and seismic analysis.
 - In this code I applied convolutional neural network on labeled spectral and temporal seismic records.

 ## Result: